sherlifelix/blog/_posts/2019-02-12-top-six-cutest-animals-in-the-world.md

 The curious rabbit is one of the most intelligent and the at same time a cute rodent.
 Needless to say the bunny has found its way in kid’s entertaining children for decades as the cute and smart Bug’s bunny.
 The huge ears and wide eyes with soft fur coated body are the rabbit’s standout features.
 Beside they come in different shades too.
 Besides dog and cat, the rabbit is sought after as a pet too.
 This makes the rabbit one of the top pets in the world too

 ## Koala
 Who has ever not been smitten by this wonderful marsupial.
 This native of Australia has for a long time been one of the crowd favorites in any zoo they are present.
 They are clumsy, slow and sleep most of the day, but no one can deny the fact that they look cute.
 One of the members of the marsupial family, the koala bear just like the kangaroo carries around its young one in its pouch until they have grown enough to take care of themselves.
 The Koala is unique to Australia and not found in any other part of the world.
 There are many such species unique only to the Australian subcontinent.
+The koala is one of the few animals in the world [that doesn't drink water.](http://www.toknowisgood.com/2019/01/04/animals-that-don-t-drink-water.html)

 ## Bee hummingbird